21isenough/LightningATM/docs/guide/languages.md

     $ nano ~/LightningATM/displays/messages_de.py

 - If you want to change another language, just change the "messages_de.py" into "messages_es.py" for Spanish for example.
-Info: The english version is called "messages.py"
+- Info: The english version is called "messages.py".
 - After you are satisfied, save the changes and close the editor with `CTRL+x -> y -> ENTER`.
-Then test the whole thing again as described in point 2.1 or restart the ATM with `$ sudo systemctl restart LightningATM` to update and then press the button 5 times to see the messages again.
+Then test the whole thing again as described in point 2.1 or restart the ATM with `$ sudo systemctl restart LightningATM` to update and then press the button to see the messages again.
-- `One request:` If you think your translation works well and you want to help us, please copy and paste the entire text into a plain text file like "messages_xx.txt" and DM it to AxelHamburch from the Telegram Group.
+- `One request:` If you think your translation works well and you want to help us, please copy and paste the entire text into a plain text file like "messages_xx.txt" and DM it to AxelHamburch from the Telegram Group. 🙏

-Example messages_de.py
+Example: messages_de.py

 <img src="../pictures/languages_config.ini.png" width="600">

-`One request:` If you think your translation works well and you want to help us, please copy and paste the entire text into a plain text file like "messages_xx.txt" and DM it to AxelHamburch from the Telegram Group.

 #### 2.3 Alligne the text

 Now comes a slightly difficult part.
 You can adjust the font size and text position for each display.
 To do this, you first need to know which display type you have and secondly what the text block (function) is called that you want to edit.
 You can get the display type from "config.ini" and it is in between "display = ".
-E.g. "waveshare2in13v2".
-The best way to get the name for the text block is from the text display, see point 2.2.
+For example: "waveshare2in13v2".
+The best way to get the name for the text block is from the text display messages.
+See point 2.2.
 This can be e.g. `# Text for update_startup_screen()`.
 The text block is therefore called `update_startup_screen()`.

-Now you call the Python file for the display and look for the text block (function).
+Now you going to edit the Python file for the display and look for the text block (function).

      $ nano ~/LightningATM/displays/waveshare2in13v2.py

-- `Note:`Swap the "waveshare2in13v2.py" to you display type you use, e.g. "waveshare2in13d.py" for the D version.
+- `Note:` Swap the "waveshare2in13v2.py" to your display type you use.
+E.g. "waveshare2in13d.py" for the D version.

 Here is an example for the "update_shut_down" text block (function):